IT Service Management Capabilities, Tools & Features in 2023

 But what are the critical capabilities of these tools?
-And how should you choose the right ITSM tools for your organization?
+And how should you choose the right ITSM platform for your organization?

 The Critical Capabilities for Best IT Service Management Tools

-These are some of the most critical capabilities for IT service management tools:
+These are some of the most critical capabilities for ITSM tools:

-- Asset discovery and management.
 Your IT department and your technological capabilities are going to be nothing without technological assets that are connected and operational.
-Your servers, your computers, and all your devices and accessories need to be accounted for and operating smoothly at all times.
+Your servers, your computers, and all your devices and accessories need to be accounted for and operate smoothly at all times.
 That’s why most IT service management tools have capabilities for asset discovery and asset management.
 For example, you can use automatic discovery to figure out which devices are using your network and properly account for them.
 You can also use this system to detect when devices aren’t working properly, make plans for replacing certain assets, and conduct maintenance when necessary.

-- Incident and problem management.
-Perhaps even more pressingly, your IT department might need service management tools to detect incidents and problems so that professionals can step in and handle them.
+Perhaps even more pressing, your IT department might need service management tools to detect incidents and problems so that professionals can step in and handle them.
 For example, you might be able to detect a network outage and get a notification so that you can work quickly to restore operations.
 Uptime is precious, so anything you can do to hasten the process of identifying and responding to a potential technological threat is going to be valuable.

-- Request fulfillment.
 IT service management tools typically come with request fulfillment capabilities as well.
-Members of different departments throughout your organization can submit requests for various needs, such as an upgrade for their current device, an accessory to improve their productivity, or new software that they need to complete a specific project.
+Members of different departments throughout your organization can submit requests for various needs, such as an upgrade for their current device, an accessory to improve their productivity or new software that they need to complete a specific project.
 ITSM platforms can make these requests smoother and easier to manage.

-- IT department collaboration.
 Collaborative tools make it easier for people within the IT department to exchange information, discuss issues, and work together to solve problems facing the entire organization.
-In some ways, this can function as a project management platform and team chat in one.
+In some ways, this can function as a project management platform and team chats in one.

-- SLA management.
 Service-level agreements (SLA) specify the type and level of service you expect from your vendors.
 In large-scale organizations, documenting and managing these SLAs becomes a significant challenge.
-ITSM tools have the features necessary to make this easier and more straightforward.
+ITSM tools have the features necessary to make this more accessible and more straightforward.

 - Development integrations.
 You can also manage development integrations, keeping tabs on which platforms are connected to which other platforms and identifying any potential vulnerabilities proactively.

 - Operations management.
-Better IT Operations Management (ITOM) is another key capability and advantage of an ITSM platform.
+Better IT Operations Management or ITOM is another key capability and advantage of an ITSM platform.
 If managed properly, your entire IT department will be more efficient than ever.